Stars1233/Being-H0/README.md

 ```

 - **To inference on your own photos**: See [Camera Intrinsics Guide](docs/camera_intrinsics.md) for how to estimate camera intrinsics and input them for custom inference.
+- Please note that our example images are also photos we took ourselves for testing out-of-distribution (OOD) inference.
+Therefore, their inference may not perfectly follow the task instruction.
+You may set a larger `num_seconds` to allow it to fully complete the tasks.
+For the best results, we recommend using test images from the original dataset used to build the pre-training data for inference (eg, EgoDex, TACO, FPHA, etc).
+However, due to licensing restrictions, we do not provide them directly in this repository.
+You may need to download the test sets of these datasets yourself.

 ### Evaluation